 Vincent E.L. is a writer/musician/entertainer.
 He also made the Atop the Fourth Wall theme song and that Reverend puppet in the Dr. Horrible bonus material.
 He makes awesome music which you can listen to on his Soundcloud.
 He co-created Monsters Anonymous with Joe and was a groomsman in our wedding.

-Episodes: The Aztecs, The Space Museum, Dr. Who and the Daleks, The Ark, The Power of the Daleks, The Tomb of the Cybermen, The Dominators, Terror of the Autons, The Three Doctors, The Ark in Space, The Deadly Assassin.
+Episodes: The Aztecs, The Space Museum, Dr. Who and the Daleks, The Ark, The Power of the Daleks, The Tomb of the Cybermen, The Dominators, Terror of the Autons, The Three Doctors, The Ark in Space, The Deadly Assassin, City of Death.